MoonWalker440/Music-Megathread/README.md

 - [Vleer](https://github.com/vleerapp/Vleer) - Vleer is a lightweight, fast, privacy-first music app, offering a free alternative to Spotify or Apple Music

+- [EmberTune](https://github.com/dylanakp/embertune) - EmberTune aims to be a solid alternative to your streaming services without any ads.

+- [ytmdesktop2](https://github.com/Venipa/ytmdesktop2) - Unofficial Youtube Music Desktop App, with LastFM support.

 ### ▷ Offline Player

 - 🌟 [Wora](https://github.com/hiaaryan/wora) - A beautiful player for audiophiles